 Eight rules from these twenty-nine rules are related to nature conservation and enrichment.
 This includes rules like do not eat meat, not stealing bulls, cutting trees etc.

 These rules are followed by this society sincerely even today.
 A special attachment to this community seen in wild animals.

 Bishnoi sect is silently employed to protect the mute and vegetation by the spirit of Saurabhuntu Sukhin, from the principles as given by the Guru Jambheshwar.
 Bishnoi Sect is the custodian of our cultural heritage, social values, and traditions.
 The contribution and consciousness of this society towards the environment is exemplary.

 If you are an environmental lover, then Khejarli is the perfect destination for you.
 In Khejarli, The whole environment covered with a martyr monument of Khejri trees and the birds of the sky are found circulating cleanly.

 There is memorial made in the memory of 363 martyrs who lost their lives to save the trees in 1730.
 Behind the monument, there is a temple of Guru Jambheshwar Ji which is a symbol of the Bishnoi’s natural affection and reverence.

 You can easily see migratory birds, chinkara, blackbuck, peacock and more animals and birds.

 Here you can also look for block printing, pottery, handicraft, camel ride in the near areas of Khejarli.
 You can also enjoy the village food that you never forget.

-We insist you to share this story with your friends on social media.
-It will be like a tribute to those who sacrificed their lives to save trees on the planet.
+We insist you share this story with your friends on social media.
+It will be a tribute to those who sacrificed their lives to save trees on the planet.